-- Meeting No. 1 Introductions, review of the 2018 Plan, updates to local drought definition, water use priorities, plan objectives, and operating principles. - Meeting No. 2 Historical drought information, lessons learned from past droughts, identification of historical and potential future drought impacts, and updates to mitigation and response strategies. as well as drought stages, trigger points, and response targets.
+- Meeting No. 1 Introductions, review of the 2018 Plan, updates to local drought definition, water use priorities, plan objectives, and operating principles. - Meeting No. 2 Historical drought information, lessons learned from past droughts, identification of historical and potential future drought impacts, and updates to mitigation and response strategies, notably the decrease in customer's water budget at various drought stages.

-2.2 Drought Definition
+2.2.
+Drought Definition

 The Castle Rock Drought Committee members decided to expand the definition of drought beyond the traditional hydrologic definition.
-For the purposes of this plan, Drought is defined as:
+For the purposes of this plan, drought is defined as: